alphagov/govuk-frontend/src/components/link/README.md

 ## Introduction

-Link component, with four variants:
+Link component, with 2 variants:

-*   back link - a black underlined link with a left pointing arrow
 *   muted link - used for the “anything wrong with this page?” links
 *   download link - with download icon
-*   skip link - skip to the main page content

 ## Guidance